 If you wish to view the contents of this partition, you will have to first give this partition a Drive Letter, using Disk Management.
 Next open Folder Options and allow showing of hidden files, folders, and drives option, as well as protected operating system files.
 Once you have done this, open your File Explorer to view the partition and the files it contains.
 You may see files like bootmgr, BOOTNXT, BOOTSECT.bak and folders like Boot, Recovery, System Volume Information, $RECYCLE BIN, etc.

-Can I delete the System Reserved Partition
+Can I delete the System Reserved Partition in Windows 10

 On Windows 7, the size is 100 MB whereas, on Windows 8, it is 350 MB.
 Do you need this space?
 I would recommend that you not delete this partition.
-You can instead prevent it being created during Windows installation.
+You can instead prevent it from being created during Windows installation.
 If you are sure that you will not be using BitLocker, then you may go ahead.

 To do this, TechNet recommends you use the Diskpart utility from the setup program.